 For months experts have warned that a possible “twindemic” — an overlap between the 2020–21 flu season and coronavirus infections — could overwhelm hospitals and the health care system.

 Fortunately, while many health care systems are strained to the breaking point with COVID-19 cases, flu activity remains low across the majority of states.
-In fact, just one — Iowa — is reporting “very high” levels of flulike illness as of Nov.
-7, according to the Centers for Disease Control and Prevention (CDC).
+In fact, just one — Oklahoma — is reporting “moderate” levels of flulike illness as of Dec.
+12, according to the Centers for Disease Control and Prevention (CDC).
 All other regions, the agency reports, are experiencing “low” or “minimal” levels of the virus.

 A slow start to this year's flu season